alexhokl/notes/nix/bash.md

 ##### set -euo pipefail

-- `-e` causes a bash script to exit immediately when a command fails
+- `set -e` causes a bash script to exit immediately when a command fails
   - append `|| true` to a command if immediate exit is not expected
+- `set -u` causes the bash shell to treat unset variables as an error and exit immediately
 - `set -o pipefail` ensure exit in first of the piped command
-- `-u` causes the bash shell to treat unset variables as an error and exit immediately

 ### variables